paddy01/rancid-git/README.md

 ```
 (works but not recommended if you wish to modify uid,gid and timezone)

-or docker-compose using github as base
+or Docker Compose using github as base
 ```
-version: "3.6"
+version: "3"
 services:
   rancid:
     image: ipforpat/rancid-git